kekyoko/duty_system_sup/README.md

 ## Installation

-1. Copy the files into your project folder.
+1. Copy the files into ..\addons\...
-2. Ensure that all necessary dependencies are installed.
-3. Start the server and check that the system works correctly.
+2. Start the server and check that the system works correctly.

 ## Functions